ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 ## ngramMinHashArgUTF8 {#ngramminhashargutf8}

-Returns a tuple with two sets of `hashnum` n-grams each.
-N-grams correspond to n-grams in the calculation of the minimum and the maximum hashes of [ngramMinHashUTF8](#ngramminhashutf8) function with the same input.
+Splits a string in UTF-8 into n-grams of `ngramsize` size and returns the n-grams that correspond to n-grams in the calculation of the minimum and the maximum hashes of [ngramMinHashUTF8](#ngramminhashutf8) function with the same input.
+Is case sensitive.

 **Syntax**